Australia's best hostels

-Sydney Harbour YHA, Sydney, New South Wales
+Sydney Harbour YHA, Sydney

-This hostel is the jewel in the crown of Australia's not-for-profit YHA organisation, part of the Hostelling International network.
-Located in Sydney's historic Rocks precinct - and over an archaeological site - the Sydney Harbour YHA offers both dormitory accommodation and private rooms, all spotlessly clean and with their own bathrooms.
+This hostel is the jewel in the crown of Australia's not-for-profit YHA organisation, part of the Hostelling International Network.
+Located in Sydney's historic Rocks precinct - and over an archeological site - the Sydney Harbour YHA offers both dormitory accommodation and private rooms, all spotlessly clean and with their own bathrooms.
 The pièce de résistance, however, is the large rooftop terrace with views of Sydney Harbour including the Sydney Opera House and Sydney Harbour Bridge.

-This hostel is incredibly well situated - across the street from Flinders Street Station and Federation Square in Melbourne’s centre – but that's not the only drawcard here.
+This hostel is incredibly well situated - across the street from Flinders Street Station and Federation Square right in the centre of Melbourne - but that's not the only drawcard here.
 United Backpackers Melbourne also has a reputation as being one of the cleanest hostel options in the country, with spacious common areas, a movie room, basement bar and a big kitchen with plenty of prep and storage space (and a filtered-water tap).
 The nightly activity program is great if you're a solo traveller, from Tuesday's "tacos and trivia" to Sunday's pool competition.

-Port Lincoln YHA, Port Lincoln, South Australia
+Port Lincoln YHA, Port Lincoln

-Montacute Boutique Bunkhouse, Hobart, Tasmania
+Montacute Boutique Bunkhouse, Hobart

 Hobart is hot right now, thanks to a new generation of young chefs, a growing community of craft brewers and the extraordinary Museum of Old and New Art (MONA).
 Explore all that’s happening in the Tasmanian capital, an hour’s flight from Melbourne, from Montacute Boutique Bunkhouse in historic Battery Point, a short walk from the famed Salamanca Market.
 A former private home, Montacute is probably the most upmarket budget accommodation option on the east coast, with polished timber floors, gleaming white timber beds, Tasmanian wool blankets, fireplaces, antique furniture and a broad timber deck.
 The good news?
 You don’t pay more for all that elegance.

-Fremantle Prison YHA, Fremantle, Western Australia
+Fremantle Prison YHA, Perth

-Alice's Secret Travellers Inn, Alice Springs, Northern Territory
+Alice's Secret Travellers Inn, Alice Springs

 Before you head off into the Kimberley, treat yourself to a couple of nights at this slightly-more-expensive option in Broome on the Western Australia coast, about 2200 kilometres (1300 miles) north of Perth.
-For an extra AUD$10-$15 a night above normal backpacker rates, you’ll enjoy a little resort-style living at Beaches of Broome, with its great pool, café and bar, and within walking distance of Broome’s famed Cable Beach (and its equally famous camel rides).
+For a bit above normal backpacker rates, you’ll enjoy a little resort-style living at Beaches of Broome, with its great pool, café and bar, and within walking distance of Broome’s famed Cable Beach (and its equally famous camel rides).
 Rooms and common areas are always clean, breakfast is included and staff are very helpful with everything from bus timetables to booking tours.